 Depending on your preferences, there are plenty of things you may want to include on your itinerary in this part of France, and the wineries of Bordeaux offer some wonderful tasting experiences.
 One of the most famous sights is the Pont du Gard, a Roman aqueduct with three tiers of arches built to carry water to the city of Nimes.
 If you are worried that you might miss something during your trip, some of the best tools available are the regional guides provided by the France Voyage website, which offer comprehensive information about the different regions of France.

 Cuisine is a big part of French culture in general, and one of the most distinctive dishes to look out for is Bouillabaisse, which originates in Marseille and is a spicy fish stew with a variety of local fish.
 On the Mediterranean coast you will find cuisine influenced by Spanish and Italian cuisine, with plenty of olive oil, with tapenade being a mix of chopped olives, capers and anchovies in olive oil.
 Naturally, the cuisine will change as you cross the region, and make sure you try the local varieties of wine along with your dinner.

 How To Plan Your Trip

 Most people who are planning a road trip will either look to stay in one particular region of Southern France, or will plot a route crossing from the Atlantic to the Mediterranean coast.
 The mountains of the Alps and the Pyrenees have some great driving routes, so if you enjoy spending time behind the wheel on sweeping corners, these scenic parts of France are worth a look.
-To help with a little inspiration, this website allows you to enter two points, and a few of your travel preferences, and will then suggest a possible trip route for you to try.

 Driving In France